 Determine the type of insights you need from a user research tool before you settle on a platform.
 While UserTesting can run unmoderated tests with quantitative metrics, it’s mostly focused on moderated, qualitative answers.

 So, if you need to run usability, prototype, or five-second tests in an unbiased, data-driven environment, you should consider a tool like Maze.
 With the best product decisions being informed by a mix of both quantitative and qualitative insights, Maze enables you to use mixed methods like heatmaps, card sorting, surveys, and live website testing.
+You can also run moderated user interviews on Maze, with AI-powered analysis for faster insight collection.

 2. Test setup and templates